 If a consumer is looking to get their blender fixed and you don’t service them, you don’t want your ad to show up for searches like these because all these bad searches cost money.

 Pay attention to your negative keywords, I recommend you check them daily, but at least on a weekly basis at a minimum.

-Write compelling appliance repair ads that resonate with what consumers typed in to the search engines to entice them to click on your ad versus your competition.
+Write compelling air conditioner repair or appliance repair ads that resonate with what consumers typed in to the search engines to entice them to click on your ad versus your competition.

 When it comes to writing compelling text ads, less is more!